Brave New World (role-playing game): Setting

 Thus, the gods and monsters of legend and the angels and devils of religions were real, and are not around anymore because they were chased away by other powerful beings.
 However, most of mankind is descended, however distantly, from at least one of these beings.
 Most humans have the raw genetic potential to be Deltas and Alphas, but never get the chance.
 Only the greatest stress could trigger the subconscious to actually use Delta powers, and the same stresses could turn a Delta into an Alpha.
 While Delta powers were not natural to Earth, their use was not very injurious to the universe.
 However, mighty Alpha powers were beginning to slowly destroy the world.
 If something was not done, the world would be destroyed fairly soon.

 The Multiversal Police returned to Earth, and spoke with Facade (impersonating President Kennedy), explaining the real nature of their powers and the danger their world was in, and they made a deal with him.
 They provided Facade with a device which would eliminate most of the Alphas and prevent Earth's entire universe from collapsing.
 This device was handed over to Devastator, being told it was a doomsday bomb, which he activated during the Bicentennial Battle.

 At the moment the bomb was activated, every Alpha on Earth who was not specially protected (such as being in a special prison) was teleported to a specially prepared pocket dimension, along with everything within 25 mi of the bomb (the Chicago metropolitan area).
-Thus, the entire city of Chicago, along with almost all the Alphas on Earth, were imprisoned in a pocket universe, seemingly forever.
+Thus, the entire city of Chicago, along with almost all the Alphas on Earth, was imprisoned in a pocket universe, seemingly forever.
 It was intended for Superior, aided by a quarter century of work by every Alpha formerly on Earth, to escape, and for the truth about Facade, the Multiversal Police, the source of Delta powers to be revealed, and for heroes from Earth to be able to explore other universes, but that book, "Crossroads", never got to be published.